 The United States Mint issued the 2007 10th Anniversary American Platinum Eagle Set (Buy on eBay) to celebrate the important milestone for the series.
 The bullion and collector coins struck in .9995 Platinum had first been released in 1997, joining the gold and silver coins offered under the American Eagle Program.

-The special set followed the release of both proof and uncirculated numismatic versions earlier in the year.
-The 10th anniversary set was announced in late November and scheduled to go on sale December 13, 2007.
+The special set followed the release of both Proof and uncirculated numismatic versions earlier in the year.
+The 10th Anniversary Platinum Eagle Set was announced in late November and scheduled to go on sale December 13, 2007.
 Each set would contain two one-half ounce platinum coins.
 The first carried a standard cameo proof finish, with frosted raised elements and mirrored background fields.
-The second had a special reverse proof finish, with mirrored raised elements over frosted background fields.
+The second had a special Reverse Proof finish, with mirrored raised elements over frosted background fields.
 Both coins carried the executive branch reverse design by Thomas Cleveland.

 The 2007-W Reverse Proof Platinum Eagle was the main draw for collectors.
 This represented the first time that the United States Mint had offered a reverse proof platinum coin.
 It also came one year after the extremely popular anniversary set offerings for Gold and Silver Eagles, which had experienced quick sell outs and significant secondary market price appreciation.

 A maximum authorized mintage of 30,000 10th Anniversary Platinum Eagle Sets was established with an initial ordering limit of one per household.
 The maximum mintage was high in the context of past platinum numismatic offerings.
 In fact, the U.S. Mint had never achieved this level of sales for a one-half ounce Proof Platinum Eagles for any year of the series.
 Nonetheless, collector interest was strong and during the first week of availability sales reached 14,682.